Backpacking essentials range wildly from traveler to traveler. In general though, you need way less than you think.

 I made sure that I had enough room in my big pack to fit my small one, and broke it out when I reached each place I was staying.

-But for those whose destinations or constitutions make them open to having two bags in transit, put your big pack on your back and wear the small one in front… the distributed weight actually makes this pretty comfy!
+If you need to, put your big pack on your back and wear the small one in front.
+The distributed weight actually makes this pretty comfy!

 Getting ready for a trip is all part of the fun, so savor the packing experience!